 About the writing

-A field guide to the Anthropocene is both easy - the changes are everywhere if you know how to see them - and impossible, since the impacts are beyond counting.
+A field guide to the Anthropocene is both easy - the changes are everywhere if you choose to see them - and impossible, since the impacts are beyond counting.

-You will note that my angle on the world is sometimes Antarctic.
-I worked in Antarctica for a decade, and because I became deeply connected to that landscape and our history within it, much of my initial thinking about the Anthropocene came from observing what our scientific/geopolitical colonies on the ice said about the culture that built them.
+My angle on the world is often Antarctic.
+I worked in Antarctica for a decade, and because I became deeply connected to that landscape and our history within it, much of my initial thinking about the Anthropocene came from observing what our colonies on the ice said about the culture that built them.
 Our brief history in Antarctica is in many ways a microcosm and analogue of the Anthropocene.

 Think of this, then, as notes on the end of the familiar Earth by someone who has been to an end of the Earth.